e-Rivers/CS5048_EvolutionaryAlgorithms/README.md

 # Homework 3.
 Optimization problems with PSO, GA, DE and Constraint Handling Techniques

-Denisse Chacón Ramírez -  <br />
+Denisse Chacón Ramírez - A01562077 <br />
-Emilio Rios Ochoa -
+Emilio Rios Ochoa - A01378965

-## Code Execution Instructions and Explanationw
+## Code Execution Instructions and Explanation

 Each file already contains the necessary information to solve all the problems, so running them just requires the execution of `python3 filename.py` (`py filename.py` for Windows).<br />
 In case it is desired to modify certain parameters about the execution, manual modification of the file itself is required.